sblanck/smagexp/README.md

 - Text file containing normalized data

 #### Custom matrix data  <a name="custom-matrix-data" /> [[toc]](#toc)
 Import custom data tool imports data stored in a tabular text file.
 A few  normalization methods are proposed, but it is possible to skip the normalization step, by choosing "none" in the normalization methods options.
-Therefore this tool is of special interest when the input dataset has been previously normalized.
+Therefore, this tool is of special interest when the input dataset has been previously normalized.

 The inputs are :
-* A text file, with probes in row and samples in columns.
+* A text file, with probes in rows and samples in columns.
 Column titles (sample IDs) must match the IDs (first column) of the .cond file.
 * Normalization method (choose none if the data is already normalized)
 * A GPL annotation code to fetch annotations from GEO.

-The text file have to be uploaded first by galaxy's Get Data -> upload file
+The text file has to be uploaded first by galaxy's Get Data -> upload file

 Example of a header of input tabular text file
 ```